 Device Loss

-According to TrendMicro, over 40% of data breach incidents between 2005 and 2015 were caused by lost or stolen endpoint devices like laptops, tablets, and smartphones.
+According to TrendMicro, over 40% of data breach incidents between 2005 and 2015 were caused by lost or stolen endpoint devices like laptops, tablets, smartphones, and other remote devices used by remote employees.

 In 2012, a physician’s stolen laptop contained the personal information of over 3,600 patients.
 The Massachusetts Eye and Ear Infirmary where the doctor was affiliated ended up paying a $1.5 million fine for violating the HIPAA privacy rule.